Skip to main content

 Scheduler

-The scheduler helps operators monitor procedures related to contracts with customers and suppliers, orders, certifications, warranties, recurring operations on assets, and more.
-Deadlines can be generated automatically when inserting cards that include attributes marked as deadline, or they can be inserted manually into the resulting Scheduling file.
+Deadlines can be generated automatically when inserting cards that contain attributes marked as deadline, or they can be inserted manually into the Scheduling class.

-The Scheduling file can be consulted like any standard CMDBuild class, with filtering, printing, and other features.
+The Scheduling class behaves like any standard CMDBuild class and supports filtering, printing and other standard features.

 Generation of deadlines when updating cards

-When inserting a card containing a date attribute marked as deadline, the system displays the following interface.
+When inserting a card that contains a date attribute configured as a deadline, the system displays the following interface:

-Since the attribute Signing date has been configured in the Administration Module to generate deadlines, an additional icon appears next to the field.
-By clicking this icon, you can:
+Since the attribute Signing date is configured in the Administration Module to generate deadlines, an additional icon appears next to the field.
+By clicking this icon you can:

-• view the list of deadlines prepared according to the defined rules
+• view the list of deadlines generated according to the defined rules

-• regenerate deadlines if the operator has modified the criteria
+• regenerate deadlines if the operator has modified criteria

 • edit individual deadlines after recalculation

 The Scheduling module is a CMDBuild core feature.
-It may contain rows generated automatically through deadline rules or rows inserted manually.
+It may contain automatically generated deadlines or manually inserted ones.

-The scheduler can be accessed through the icon in the top bar or from the dedicated entry in the navigation menu.
+The scheduler can be accessed from the icon in the top bar or through the dedicated menu entry.

 • add a new schedule